|

 has its own configuration settings to define field sets to use,

-tion settings have "_full" suffix now.
-This way, it's possible
+configuration settings have "_full" suffix now.
+This way, it's

-to configure different sets of fields to display and to sort by
+possible to configure different sets of fields to display and to

 # lvmconfig --type full report/pvs_cols_full \